jpmckinney/pupa-ruby/README.md

     diskutil unmount $ramdisk
     hdiutil detach $ramdisk

 Using a RAM disk will significantly improve performance; however, the data will be lost between reboots unless you move the data to a hard disk.
-Using Memcached (for caching) and Redis (for storage) is moderately faster than using a RAM disk.
+Using Memcached (for caching) and Redis (for storage) is moderately faster than using a RAM disk, and Redis will not lose your output data between reboots.

 #### Memcached